workflowhub-eu/about/Workflow-RO-Crate/1.1-DRAFT/index.md

 ## Concepts

-This section uses terminology from the [RO-Crate 1.1 specification](https://w3id.org/ro/crate/1.1).
+This section uses terminology from the [RO-Crate 1.2 specification](https://w3id.org/ro/crate/1.2).

 ### Context

-The _Crate_ JSON-LD MUST be valid according to [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) and SHOULD use the RO-Crate 1.1 `@context` <https://w3id.org/ro/crate/1.1/context>
+The _Crate_ JSON-LD MUST be valid according to [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) or later minor version, and SHOULD use the corresponding version of the RO-Crate `@context` - such as <https://w3id.org/ro/crate/1.1/context> for RO-Crate 1.1.

 ### Metadata File Descriptor

-The [Metadata File Descriptor](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor) `conformsTo` SHOULD be an array that contains at least <https://w3id.org/ro/crate/1.1> and <https://w3id.org/workflowhub/workflow-ro-crate/1.1>
+The [Metadata File Descriptor](https://www.researchobject.org/ro-crate/specification/1.2/root-data-entity.html#ro-crate-metadata-file-descriptor) `conformsTo` SHOULD be an array that contains at least <https://w3id.org/ro/crate/1.1> (or later minor version) and <https://w3id.org/workflowhub/workflow-ro-crate/1.1>

 ### Main Workflow